jpeisenbarth/SRS-Tex/README.md

 SRS-IEEE
 ========

-A Latex template for a Software Requirements Specification that respects the IEEE standard
+A Latex template for a Software Requirements Specification that respects the IEEE standards.

 ## Credits